Ryan Howard (The Office): Kelly Kapoor

 Ryan has an on-again, off-again relationship with office chatterbox Kelly Kapoor.
 The relationship has been troubled from the outset, for Ryan desires a very casual relationship, whereas the overbearing Kelly wants to get married and have children as soon as possible.
 The two "hooked up" on the eve of Valentine's Day, although Ryan was brusque with her the following day.
-Things seemed to be starting up between the two again during the office "Casino Night".
-Ryan and Kelly are later seen dating in "The Convention".
-Ryan met Kelly's parents during Diwali, but they were not impressed by his low income, desire to travel and saving up money to buy an Xbox, rather than start a family.
+Things seemed to be starting up between the two again during the office "Casino Night."
+Ryan and Kelly are later seen dating in "The Convention."
+Ryan met Kelly's parents during "Diwali," but they were not impressed by his low income and lack of interest in starting a family.
 Ryan has more than once tried unsuccessfully to break up with Kelly, with one of the more notable occurrences after "The Merger" episode.

-Even though Ryan and Kelly continue to bicker, he is sweet to her in the episode "Safety Training".
+Even though Ryan and Kelly continue to bicker, he is sweet to her in the episode "Safety Training."
 B. J. Novak has stated that Ryan and Kelly are going strong, well into the third season: "I think Ryan and Kelly is a relationship that everyone has been in.
 It's a puzzle as to why they're still together, but I think Ryan loves being loved-- even though he won't admit it.
 He lost Michael's love, so he has to take in more love from Kelly."

 After accepting a promotion to corporate by telephone in "The Job", an elated Ryan immediately breaks up with Kelly, telling her "You and I are done," with a smile.

 In "Dunder Mifflin Infinity", Kelly tries to rekindle their relationship by feigning pregnancy, a lie which she later reveals.
 This only upsets Ryan more and leads to him attempting to have her job outsourced to India.
 Ryan is visibly upset in later episodes when Kelly later flirts with and kisses Darryl in front of him.
 When Ryan is arrested in the season four finale, Kelly says she looks forward to rubbing in his downfall by visiting him in prison.